 NICE – An Unexpected Haven

-The first night in Nice, we stayed in a nicely situated Airbnb.
-We were tired after a 7 hour flight + 7 hour train ride from Paris earlier that day, we had just enough energy to crush a bunch of shellfish, and luckily Cafe de Turin was nearby and open late.
-Somehow we managed to get a table between the throngs of people crowding the drenched sidewalk.
+The first night we stayed in a nicely situated Airbnb on a tiny quiet street near Cafe de Turin.
+We were tired after a 7 hour flight + 7 hour train ride from Paris earlier that day, we had just enough energy to crush a bunch of shellfish, and luckily the Cafe was open till late.
+Somehow we managed to get a table between the throngs of people crowding the drenched sidewalk sometime after 10pm.
 We squeezed in under a large column with a shaky table next to a huge tank of live lobster and a drippy green hose.
 The column was supporting the alleyway along which the restaurant staged all of its catch, under bright fluorescent lights that showed no mercy.
 The archway, although painted white, reminded me a lot of the arcades of Bologna.

 The waiter came and gave us the cold shoulder at first, not only being French but clearly having done this for so long he was moving on inertia from the past 10 years.
 We ordered a shellfish tower and a bottle of house Muscadet, and bobbled off into the night.

 You’re looking at a cantine of wine that’s hooked directly to a mainline behind the cafe bar at O’Quotidien where, along with over a dozen others, it’s poured by the glass or bottled on site.
 Every wine is rotated and brought monthly to this little restaurant & bio market in the Nouvelle Porte/Bonaparte quarter.
 Carlo and Laura opened this place a couple years ago in an effort to offer local products from Italy (Piemonte & Liguria) and Provence to the average guy who wants a place to hang, eat and drink.